10 Tips For Seniors Living with High Blood Pressure

 Regular exercise helps lower blood pressure.
 Aim for moderate activity at least 2.5 hours a week.

-Walking is an excellent activity and can be done inside the house, outside in nature, or somewhere like a shopping mall.
+Walking is an excellent activity that can be done indoors, outdoors, or in a shopping mall.

 7. Don’t smoke